 “What would you do if your income was taken care of?

-For the Nature Needs More team it would be even more interesting to test this question in a country such as Zimbabwe, which has the highest unemployment rate in the world, at over 90%.
-In addition, Zimbabwe has high rates of wildlife poaching, from elephants and rhinos to pangolins for illegal trafficking and many species of antelope for local wild meat consumption.
+For the Nature Needs More team, it would be even more interesting to test this question in a country such as Zimbabwe, which has the highest unemployment rate in the world, at over 90%.
+In addition, Zimbabwe has high rates of wildlife poaching, from elephants to pangolins for illegal trafficking and many other species are illegally killed for local wild meat consumption.

-If the basic income model can be used to overcome food insecurity and family wellbeing issues in highly stressed populations living close to conservation areas, can this lead to securing vulnerable populations of, animals such as rhinos, elephant and pangolins?
+If the basic income model can be used to overcome food insecurity, survival anxiety and family wellbeing issues in highly stressed populations, living close to conservation areas, can this lead to securing vulnerable populations of animals such as rhinos, elephant and pangolins?